9 Best Sources of Protein to Add into Your Diet

 5. Goat Cheese

-Goat cheese comes from beneficial goat milk, which contains A2 casein protein.
+Goat cheese comes from beneficial goat milk.
 Cheeses like goat cheese and feta cheese provide a good amount of protein per serving, and they help promote nutrient absorption and supply medium-chain fatty acids that boost energy levels and help lower cholesterol.

 Almonds are a fit food that comprises protein, antioxidants, unsaturated lean acids and fiber.
 Almonds nutrition, including vitamins like riboflavin and minerals like magnesium, help protect your heart from cardiovascular disease, reduce inflammation, support cognitive function, improve the health of your skin and control blood sugar levels.